jamaynor/Nyssa/src/nyssa.mcp.server/RBAC_INTEGRATION_TASK.md

 - **MassTransit Transport**: RabbitMQ or In-Memory
 - **Message Queue Settings**: Retry policies, circuit breakers

 This implementation will transform the basic authentication system into a comprehensive, secure, and scalable authorization system that leverages MassTransit for reliable message-based communication with the PostgreSQL RBAC database.
+All operations will use the Result pattern for robust, explicit error handling.